Money in the Bank (2025): Preliminary matches

-Naomi won the 2025 Women's Money in the Bank ladder match.

 The event opened with the women's Money in the Bank ladder match, featuring Roxanne Perez, Rhea Ripley, and Stephanie Vaquer from Raw, and Alexa Bliss, Giulia, and Naomi from SmackDown.
 Early in the match, Perez and Giulia incapacitated Ripley by burying her under a pile of ladders outside the ring.
 Upon re-entering the match, Ripley dominated several competitors and used a bridged ladder as a weapon.
 Vaquer countered Ripley's momentum with repeated attacks before climbing a ladder in an attempt to retrieve the briefcase, but she was intercepted by Perez, Bliss, and Naomi.
 A sequence of simultaneous Code Red powerbombs by Bliss and Perez drove Naomi and Vaquer onto bridged ladders.
 As Giulia and Perez fought atop a ladder, Bliss intervened, and Ripley delivered a Riptide to Giulia.
 Bliss executed a Sister Abigail on Perez before she and Ripley fought atop the ladder.
 Ultimately, Naomi tipped the ladder, sending both to the mat, and ascended to unhook the briefcase and win the match.

 In the second match, Dominik Mysterio (accompanied by Liv Morgan) defended the Intercontinental Championship against Octagón Jr. As Octagón Jr climbed the top rope, he was distracted by Morgan, allowing Mysterio to perform a 619 and a Frog Splash to win the match and retain the title.

 The third match saw Lyra Valkyria defend the Women's Intercontinental Championship against Becky Lynch.
 Midway through the match, Valkyria performed a guillotine leg drop on Lynch off the announce table.
 Lynch delivered a Manhandle Slam from the middle rope for a near fall.
 Valkyria executed her signature Nightwing outside the ring.
 In the closing moments, Lynch performed a roll-up while holding Valkyria's tights to win the title.
 After the match, per the stipulation, Valkyria raised Lynch's hand before attacking her with another Nightwing.

+Naomi and Seth Rollins were the respective winners of the 2025 Women's and Men's Money in the Bank ladder matches.

 The penultimate match was the men's Money in the Bank ladder match, featuring Seth Rollins, Penta, and El Grande Americano from Raw, and Andrade, Solo Sikoa, and LA Knight from SmackDown.
 The match featured multiple high-risk maneuvers, including a sunset flip powerbomb by Andrade, a Mexican Destroyer by Penta, and a series of superplexes involving several competitors.
 Americano introduced a Fireball branded ladder and used it as a weapon against the participants.
 Interference from two factions occurred late in the match, with Bron Breakker and Bronson Reed assisting Rollins, and The Bloodline's WWE United States Champion Jacob Fatu and JC Mateo intervening on behalf of Sikoa.
 However, Fatu turned on Sikoa, attacking him and performing a Spinning Solo through a ladder bridge.
 Rollins delivered a curb stomp to Knight and unhooked the briefcase to win the match, becoming a two-time Money in the Bank winner.